-The number of administrative and technical staff and workers is estimated at 18,000 persons.
+The number of administrative and technical staff and workers is estimated at 75 persons over a duration of 240 days, thus 18,000 man-days.

 2.6 Duration of Construction Activities

 The anticipated duration of the remaining construction activities is estimated at 240 days.